 There are two main reasons Azure Sentinel stands out, not only from traditional on-premises SIEM systems but also from other cloud-based systems.

 - Sentinel provides data capabilities that other threat analytics platforms just can’t touch – with extensive visibility into an organisation’s infrastructure, it can access vast amounts of data across even the largest environments.

 - Sentinel continuously monitors this data using advanced, built-in machine learning tools – using advanced AI and ML algorithms, Sentinel will automatically detect multistage attacks at various stages of the kill-chain.
 This means Sentinel can identify potential threats that other SIEM systems would find very difficult to catch, offering organisations unparalleled protection in one simple, scalable, and cost-effective security solution.
 Sentinel will also automatically respond to these threats when they occur instead of waiting for a person to respond to the alert.

 As a cloud-native SIEM solution, Sentinel will also enable you to scale in response to demand and only pay for the resources you need.
 You’ll also find there are significant cost savings too with Microsoft stating Sentinel is 48% cheaper and 67% faster to deploy than legacy on-premises SIEMs.

-To find out more about Sentinel and how it can benefit your university, click here.
+To find out more about Sentinel and how it can benefit your university, check out our ‘Security’ page.